dnsimple/dnsimple-support/content/articles/route53-integration-demo.markdown

 ## Creating a Route 53 zone

-To demonstrate the synchronisation, we'll create a Route 53 zone with some populated data, and then see how we can synchronise it with DNSimple.
+To demonstrate the synchronization, we'll create a Route 53 zone with some populated data, and then see how we can synchronize it with DNSimple.

 1. In the [AWS console](https://us-east-1.console.aws.amazon.com/route53/v2/hostedzones?region=us-east-1#CreateHostedZone), create a new hosted zone.
   - Enter the domain name.